{{ summaryHeading }}

 Accuracy Notes:

 Use the result as a takeoff draft, not as a site-ready construction plan.
+Fence work depends on local and site-specific facts that a calculator cannot see.

-• Check local code, setback, height, frost, wind, soil, and permit requirements before setting post depth or spacing.
+• Check local code, setback, height, frost, wind, soil, drainage, and permit requirements before setting post depth or spacing.

 Worked Examples: